 Step 1 – Find the present value of the cash inflows

 Step 2 – Find the sum total of the present values

 Step 3 – NPV Calculation = $296,065.2 – $265,000 = $31,065.2

-This has been a guide to Net Present Value Formula, practical examples, and NPV calculator along with excel templates.
+This has been a guide to NPV Formula.
+Here we learn to calculate net present value using its formula with some practical examples along with NPV calculator and excel template.
 You may also have a look at these articles below to learn more about Financial Analysis –